project-wildfyre/careconnect-messaging-r4/input/pagecontent/index.md

 This **SHOULD** be supported although we currently have no FHIR messaging standard in the UK/CareConnect.
 The recommendation would be to follow the [US Da Vinci Alerts](http://build.fhir.org/ig/HL7/davinci-alerts/) project and the FHIR Message definitions in this IG will be based on this.

 For systems supporting child health data.
-Consideration should be given to supporting [NHS Digital Child Health Event Messages](https://nhsconnect.github.io/Digital-Child-Health-STU3/index.html).
+Consideration should be given to supporting [Project Wildfyre Child Health Event Messages](https://nhsconnect.github.io/Digital-Child-Health-STU3/index.html).

 ### Outbound Document API